techgoddessx/DartmouthX-and-IMTx-C-Programming-with-Linux/6-The-Command-Line-Interface/62-The-Linux-file-system/navigate.md

 - Absolute paths always start with the root `/`.
 - Be cautious with relative paths; absolute paths are safer for programming.

-## Conclusion
-**REMI:** Now, you know how to navigate through the file system using Linux commands.
-Experiment with navigating on your own!